ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/notes-feature.md

 We will use a contruct called a <a ref="https://ionicframework.com/docs/api/item-sliding" target="_blank">item sliding</a> to essentially "hide" the delete button behind the item.
 That way the user has to slide the item over in order to expose the button and do a delete.

-Using this results in a little be of rework in how the item is rendered and bound on the `TastingNotesPage`:
+Doing this results in a little bit of rework in how the item is rendered and bound on the `TastingNotesPage`:

 ```HTML
     <ion-item-sliding *ngFor="let note of notes$ | async">